 Running on varied and challenging trails is a welcome break from the monotony of pounding pavement (or even worse, the belt of a treadmill).
 Better yet, trail running is an immensely easy sport to get into and requires only minimal gear.
-Our team has clocked endless miles in just as many shoes to bring you our 19 favorites below, which cover everything from flexible and lightweight shoes for smooth trails to tough and stable designs for tackling technical or mountainous terrain.
-Whatever your speed, there's a shoe for you.
-For more background information, check out our comparison table and buying advice, as well as info about our testing team and process below the picks.
+Our team has clocked endless miles in just as many shoes to bring you our 17 favorites below, which cover everything from flexible and lightweight shoes for smooth trails to tough and stable designs for tackling technical or mountainous terrain.
+Whatever your speed, there's a shoe here for you.
+For more background information, check out our comparison table and buying advice below the picks, along with details about our testing process.

 Our Team's Trail Running Shoe Picks